-2.12 TRIBAL
+2.14 TRIBAL

 Although there are no previously recorded Native American sites within the 10% AEP, Saint Louis County was occupied by indigenous people from early prehistory through the 18th Century.
-The study area is located is within the territory ceded by the Osage Tribe in an 1808 treaty between the Unites States and the Great and Little Osage.
+The study area is located within the territory ceded by the Osage Tribe in an 1808 treaty between the Unites States and the Great and Little Osage.
 As part of this treaty the Great and Little Osage ceded all their land in the state of Missouri below the Missouri River.
 In addition to the Osage Nation there are twenty-two (i.e. 23 tribes contacted, cumulatively) other federally recognized tribes who officially wish to be consulted on matters that could potentially affect prehistoric and historic Indian sites within Saint Louis County.
-In an effort to avoid or minimize adverse effects to Tribal resources, final project site selection and design may be altered as a result of consultation with these Tribes or as a result of any newly discovered cultural resources located by cultural resource surveys which may take place in the future.
+To avoid or minimize adverse effects to Tribal resources, final project site selection and design may be altered because of consultation with these Tribes or because of any newly discovered cultural resources located by cultural resource surveys which may take place in the future.